brekc/No-License-Required-Zonal-Statistics-With-GeoPandas/Scripts/README.md

 ![](/Scripts/ArcGIS_Env_Setup/Conda_Nav_IDEs.png)

+4. **Run gdb_setup.py first to test your setup and create the geodatabase needed for the other scripts**

 ## Batch file (.bat) Setup

 The zonal_statistics_gpd_arcgis_cmd.py script is an example of how to build command-line tools with [argparse](https://docs.python.org/3/library/argparse.html).
 Edit zonal_statistics_gpd_arcgis_cmd.txt to include the desired Python interpreter and path to zonal_statistics_gpd_arcgis_cmd.py: